Full details aren't currently available for this course – please check back in early 2022 for term dates, fees and application information.

 - very clear pronunciation and elocution

 Students who demonstrate the appropriate entry criteria on their application form will be invited for an aptitude entry test.

 The aptitude test will include the following elements:

 - translation from English into the other language

 - a piece of writing on a given topic in English

 - consecutive interpreting from English into the other language

 - interview with the admissions tutor

 This course is for students with an awareness and understanding of multicultural environments who want to develop professional skills for embracing their new career as a public service interpreter.
 No previous experience in interpreting is required.

-This 20-week course is scheduled to run at our Moorgate campus (EC2M 6SQ) from 10 am to 3 pm every Friday from 12 January to 1 June 2018 (subject to minor adjustments).
+This 20-week course is scheduled to run from 10am to 3pm on Fridays from January to June 2021 (subject to minor adjustments).
 Morning sessions will be dedicated to learning general interpreting skills and exploring legal concepts relating to immigration, the police and the courts (criminal and civil law).
 The sessions are interactive with the use of multimedia facilities.
 Afternoon sessions will be dedicated to language-specific tutorials.